pkgjs/wiby/README.md

 ```
 This means that example-dependency-id-a knows that upstream example-dependent-id-a consumes it.

 When *wiby clean* is run.
-The parent dependency, in this case example-dependency-id-a, which raised a PR against the
+The parent dependency's PR, in this case example-dependency-id-a, is removed.
-dependent module , in this case example-dependent-id-a, deletes the previously raised PR.

 ![Wiby clean run on command line via .wiby.json file](./images/wiby-clean-example-on-cli.png)